Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 * How to instantiate Game Objects with Prefabs
 * How to import a robot from a URDF file

-You should now have a table, cube, camera, and working robot arm in your scene.
+You should now have a table, a cube, a camera, and a robot arm in your scene.
 In this part we will prepare the scene for data collection with the Perception package.

 <p align="center">
 <img src="Images/2_Pose_Estimation_Data_Collection.png" width="680" height="520"/>